ethereum/execution-apis/src/engine/prague.md

 1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload does not fall within the time frame of the Prague fork.

-2. Client software **MUST** incorporate `executionRequestsHash` into the `blockHash` validation process.
+2. Given the `executionRequests`, client software **MUST** compute the execution requests commitment and incorporate it into the `blockHash` validation process.
-That is, if `executionRequestsHash` does not match the execution requests commitment in the execution layer block header the call **MUST** return `{status: INVALID, latestValidHash: null, validationError: errorMessage | null}`.
+That is, if the computed commitment does not match the corresponding commitment in the execution layer block header, the call **MUST** return `{status: INVALID, latestValidHash: null, validationError: errorMessage | null}`.

 ### engine_getPayloadV4